Primary Sports Funding

-Funding for schools will be calculated by reference to the number of primary aged pupils (between the ages of 5 and 11), as recorded in the annual schools census in January.
+Funding for schools is calculated by reference to the number of primary aged pupils (between the ages of 5 and 11), as recorded in the annual schools Census.

 From September 2013, this information must be published on the school website.
-The documents below shows how the funding has been spent along with the impact of this funding.
+The documents below show how the funding has been spent and its impact.